The Best Cenotes in Tulum

 best cenote in tulum | Cenote corazon

-Located at only a 10-minute drive from Down Town Tulum, Cenote Corazon del Paraiso is one of the latest cenotes discovered in the area, and one of the prettiest.
+Located at only a 10-minute drive from Down Town Tulum, Cenote Corazon del Paraiso is one of the latest discovered cenotes in Tulum, and one of the prettiest.

 Corazon means heart in Spanish and its name comes from the heart shape of the cenote, which has been created by adding a wooden platform in the center.